Analyzing Senseonics (SENS) and Its Peers

 |2.54

-This table compares Senseonics and its competitors gross revenue, earnings per share and valuation.
+This table compares Senseonics and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue